realblingy/BigBrain/README.md

 To run the backend server, simply run `npm run backend` in the project directory.
 This will start the backend.

+Your backend is persistent in terms of data storage.
+That means the data will remain even after your express server process stops running.
+If you want to reset the data in the backend, you can run `npm run reset`.
+If you want to make a copy of the backend data (e.g. for a backup) then simply copy `database.json`.

 Once the backend has started, you can view the API documentation by navigating to `http://localhost:[port]` in a web browser.

 **The backend is only stubbed for the time being.
 The routes function, though return 200 with no payload.
 This will change by the end of the first week**

-The port that the backend runs on (and that the frontend can use) is specified in `config.json`.
+The port that the backend runs on (and that the frontend can use) is specified in `frontend/config.json`.

 ## 4. Constraints & Assumptions